akkadotnet/akka.net/docs/community/contributing/debugging.md

 [!code-csharp[PoorOrderingSpec](../../../src/core/Akka.Docs.Tests/Debugging/RacySpecs.cs?name=PoorOrderingSpec)]

-The fundamental misake this spec author made was using simple ordering assumptions: messages are processed in the order in which they're called.
+The fundamental mistake this spec author made was using simple ordering assumptions: messages are processed in the order in which they're called.
 This is true *per actor*, not true for *all actors* in the given process.
 Once we split the traffic between more than one actor's mailbox all of our ordering assumptions go out the window.

 How do we fix this?
 Two possible ways.